tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - Remove the unnecessary length field from the AD input to AEAD ciphers.

-- Rename {Client,Server}KeyExchange to {Client,Server}KeyShare
+- Rename {Client,Server}KeyExchange to {Client,Server}KeyShare.

-- Add an explicit HelloRetryRequest to reject the client's
+- Add an explicit HelloRetryRequest to reject the client's.

 draft-02